Theory for magnetic-field-driven 3D metal-insulator transitions in the quantum limit: Abstract

 \section{Abstract}

 Metal-insulator transitions driven by magnetic fields have been extensively studied in 2D, but a 3D theory is still lacking.
 Motivated by recent experiments, we develop a scaling theory for the metal-insulator transitions in the strong-magnetic-field quantum limit of a 3D system.
 By using a renormalization-group calculation to treat electron-electron interactions, electron-phonon interactions, and disorder on the same footing, we obtain the critical exponent that characterizes the scaling relations of the resistivity to temperature and magnetic field.
-By comparing the critical exponent with those in a recent experiment [Tang et al., Nature 569, 537 (2019)], we conclude that in which the insulating ground state was not only a charge density wave driven by electron-phonon interactions but also coexisting with strong electron-electron interactions and back-scattering disorder.
+By comparing the critical exponent with those in a recent experiment [\href{http://dx.doi.org/10.1038/s41586-019-1180-9}{F. Tang et al., Nature (London) 569, 537 (2019)}], we conclude that the insulating ground state was not only a charge-density wave driven by electron-phonon interactions but also coexisting with strong electron-electron interactions and backscattering disorder.
+We also propose a current-scaling experiment for further verification.
 Our theory will be helpful for exploring the emergent territory of 3D metal-insulator transitions under strong magnetic fields.

-\emph{Introduction}.--Metal-insulator transition is a fascinating problem in condensed matter physics because of its rich mechanisms \cite{ImadaRMP}.
-There have been extensive studies on 2D metal-insulator transitions in magnetic fields \cite{Newson86,Goldman86,Maliepaard89, Dai91,Kivelson92,Wangt94,Tomioka96,Popovif97,Xiexc98,AnJ01,Kempa02,Gorbar02,Kopelevich06,Geldart07,ImadaRMP,Kravchenko03}, but a 3D theory is still lacking, despite that the recent experiments show that magnetic fields can drive metal-insulator transitions in 3D systems \cite{Calder12,Ueda15,Tianzm16,Tangfd19,Wangp20} with characteristics of quantum phase transitions \cite{Vojta03, Sachdevb, Loehneysen07}, in particular in the strong-field quantum limit of a topological insulator \cite{Tangfd19,Wangp20}.
-It is challenging to determine the insulating ground states in strong magnetic fields, because magnetic fields reduce the effective dimension, leading to stronger interactions and related instabilities, such as charge or spin density wave, Wigner crystal, Anderson localization, etc \cite{Loehneysen07,Wigner34,Field86,Anderson58, Abrahams79,Giamarchib,Grunerb}.
+{\emph{Introduction.}}--Metal-insulator transition is a fascinating problem in condensed matter physics because of its rich mechanisms \cite{ImadaRMP,SondhiRMP,Kravchenko03}.
+There have been extensive studies on 2D metal-insulator transitions in magnetic fields \cite{Newson86,Goldman86,Maliepaard89, Dai91,Kivelson92,Wangt94,Tomioka96,Popovif97,Xiexc98,AnJ01,Kempa02,Gorbar02,Kopelevich06,Geldart07, ImadaRMP,SondhiRMP,Kravchenko03}, but a 3D theory is still lacking, despite that recent experiments show that magnetic fields can drive metal-insulator transitions in 3D systems \cite{Calder12,Ueda15,Tianzm16,Tangfd19,Wangp20} with characteristics of quantum phase transitions \cite{Vojta03, Sachdevb, Loehneysen07} [see \Fig{FigQCR}(a)], in particular, in the strong-field quantum limit of a topological insulator \cite{Tangfd19,Wangp20}.
+It is challenging to determine the insulating ground states in strong magnetic fields, because magnetic fields reduce the effective dimension, leading to stronger interactions and related instabilities, such as charge or spin density wave, Wigner crystal, Anderson localization, etc. \cite{Loehneysen07,Wigner34,Field86,Anderson58, Abrahams79,Evers08RMP,Giamarchib,Grunerb}.